 The main contenders for the elections are the ex-ruling Pakistan Muslim League Nawaz (PML-N), led by former Prime Minister Nawaz Sharif, who was ousted by the Supreme Court in 2017 on corruption charges; the Pakistan Peoples Party (PPP), led by Bilawal Bhutto Zardari, the son of former Prime Minister Benazir Bhutto, who was assassinated in 2007; and the Pakistan Tehreek-e-Insaf (PTI), led by former cricket star Imran Khan, who has emerged as a popular anti-corruption crusader and elected in 2018 elections, however, ousted via vote of no confidence by the opposition parties.

 The PML-N is hoping to obtain a majority in the National Assembly and form the next government, as it claims to have delivered on its promises of economic growth, infrastructure development, and energy security.
-The PPP is aiming to regain its lost ground in its traditional stronghold of Sindh province, and also make inroads in other regions, especially Punjab, which is the most populous and politically influential province.
-PPP Chairman Bilawal Bhutto Zardari besides contesting from his ancestral seat in Larkana also contesting the National Assembly seat from Lahore.
+The PPP is aiming to regain its lost ground in its traditional stronghold of Sindh province and also make inroads in other regions, especially Punjab, which is the most populous and politically influential province.
+PPP Chairman Bilawal Bhutto Zardari, besides contesting from his ancestral seat in Larkana, is also contesting the National Assembly seat from Lahore.
 The PTI is banking on its appeal among the youth and the urban middle class, who are disillusioned with the status quo and want a change.
-PTI candidates are contesting as independent candidates because ECP refused to allow the party any symbol.
+PTI candidates are contesting as independent candidates because ECP refused to allow the party any symbols.
 After all, the party failed to fulfil the requirement of intra-party elections.

 The electoral system and the challenges